 The following table sets forth selected historical per share information of Boise and OfficeMax and unaudited pro forma condensed combined per share information after giving effect to the merger under the purchase method of accounting, based on a Boise Average Price as of October 17, 2003 of \$28.13 per share.
-The unaudited pro forma condensed combined per share information is derived from, and should be read in conjunction with, the unaudited pro forma condensed combined per share information is derived from, and should be read in conjunction with, the unaudited Pro Forma condensed Combined Financial statements and accompanying notes included in this joint proxy statement/prospectus as described under "Unaudited Pro Forma Condensed Combined Financial Statements."
+The unaudited pro forma condensed combined per share information is derived from, and should be read in conjunction with, the unaudited pro forma condensed combined per share information is derived from, and should be read in conjunction with, the unaudited pro forma condensed combined per share information is derived from the subject of the unaudited pro forma condensed combined Financial statements and accompanying notes included in this joint proxy statement/prospectus as described under "Unaudited Pro Forma Condensed Combined Financial Statements."
 The historical per share information is derived from the audited financial statements as of and for the year ended December 31, 2002, in the case of Boise, and January 25, 2003, in the case of OfficeMax, and the unaudited financial statements as of and for the six months ended June 30, 2002 and 2003, in the case of Boise, and the 26 weeks ended July 27, 2002 and July 26, 2003, in the case of OfficeMax.